Skip to content

 1 tbsp oil

-300g diced chicken breast or veggie alternative (optional)
+Diced chicken breast or veggie alternative, about 50-80g per person (optional)

 1 tin chickpeas